-The Civil Engineering Department at the University of Manitoba is the administrative headquarters of ISIS Canada, the Network of Centres of Excellence which is pioneering the use of advanced materials for civil structures.
-ISIS Canada is focusing on the rehabilitation, repair, strengthening, and new construction using fibre-reinforced polymer (FRP) composites for civil structures, and on structural health monitoring using fibre optic sensor (FOS) technology.
-ISIS Canada has wide and well-developed contacts with the construction industry, and has spearheaded many field-application projects, including a wide range of innovative concrete, steel, and wooden structures reinforced with FRP composites.
+The Civil Engineering Department at the University of Manitoba is the administrative headquarters of SIMTReC - Centre for Structural Innovation and Monitoring Technologies Inc. (formerly known as ISIS Canada Resource Centre) is pioneering the use of advanced materials for civil structures.
+SIMTReC is focusing on the rehabilitation, repair, strengthening, and new construction using fibre-reinforced polymer (FRP) composites for civil structures, and on structural health monitoring using fibre optic sensor (FOS) technology.
+SIMTReC has wide and well-developed contacts with the construction industry, and has spearheaded many field-application projects, including a wide range of innovative concrete, steel, and wooden structures reinforced with FRP composites.
 This makes the University of Manitoba the destination for civil engineers, researchers, and manufacturers seeking knowledge and looking for innovation in infrastructure.

 The response of structures subjected to a variety of monotonic and dynamic loads is investigated both experimentally and numerically.
 Current research activities include: